mvdkleijn/homedash/README.md

 - Copy `config.yml.example` to `config.yml`
 - Place the `config.yml` file next to the binary
 - Edit where needed.

+If desired, add one or more statically define applications through the `config.yml` file.
+See the example file for details.

 **Note:** though you *can* set CORS settings it is probably not advisable to do so unless you know what you're doing.